FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Method: FitCLIP

 \section{Method: FitCLIP}

-Our goal is to train a model that expands (\textit{and complement}s) large image-language models \cite{clip, align} for zero-shot video applications.
+Our goal is to train a model that \textit{expands and complements} large image-language models \cite{clip,align} for zero-shot video (see \cref{fig:fitclip}).
 To do so, we introduce FitCLIP, a refinement strategy that leverages small labeled and large pseudo-labeled data together with existing knowledge acquired from large image-text pairs.
 FitCLIP includes two steps.
-The first step trains a model, in a Teacher-Student fashion \cite{distillation}, leveraging both: labeled video-text pairs and pseudo-labels generated by a teacher model.
+The first step trains a model, in a Teacher-Student fashion, leveraging both: labeled video-text pairs and pseudo-labels generated by a teacher model.
 The second step fuses the existing knowledge of the teacher, a large-scale pre-trained image-language model, with the student trained on video data.
 We call the resulting model the same as our refinement strategy, FitCLIP.
-Figure \ref{fig:fitclip} summarizes our approach.